jxlxx/netwerking.club/readme.md

 ```

-And there is an `.envrc` file, so you can also do
+And there is an `.envrc` file, so you can also do:

 ```bash